 The drama teacher, Ms. Misfeldt, teaches Drama 1, Advanced Drama, Advanced Drama Honors and Stagecraft.
 The Advanced Drama and Advanced Drama Honors classes work together to create wonderful shows for your enjoyment.
 Stagecraft works backstage to create the things that bring the play together like scenery and lighting.
-Upcoming shows are listed on this page, along with past productions, go to the Productions tab.
+Upcoming shows are listed on this page.
 If you have any questions, please contact Ms. Misfeldt by email or any of the Thespian Troupe cabinet members.

 Tim Shannon was an extraordinary drama and technical theater teacher at Fremont High School from 1985 through 2010.
 His unexpected passing on April 6, 2010 left behind a legion of fans and a legacy of excellence.